-Necessity of \eqref{eq:allPathSameMaxRel} follows because at the optimum, path-sums of $\epsilon$ along all the maximal paths must match.
-Else, there is a path $\mc{P}$ for which an $\epsilon$ path-sum is smaller.
+Necessity of \eqref{eq:allPathSameMaxRel} follows because at the optimum, path-sums of $\epsilon$ along all maximal paths must match.
+Otherwise, there is a path $\mc{P}$ for which an $\epsilon$ path-sum is smaller.
 Then one can take a little energy from the leaf gate in that path and distribute it equally among leaf gates of all other paths.
-One can choose the amount of to be arbitrarily small such that this reallocation of energy (a) decreases path-sums of all paths other than $\mc{P}$, (b) increases the path-sum of $\mc{P}$, and (c) keeps the path-sum of $\mc{P}$ as the smallest.
+One can choose the amount to be arbitrarily small such that this reallocation of energy: (a) decreases path-sums of all paths other than $\mc{P}$, (b) increases the path-sum of $\mc{P}$, and (c) keeps the path-sum of $\mc{P}$ as the smallest.
 This strictly decreases $y$, which contradicts the optimality of the current allocation.

-Necessity of \eqref{eq:matchingBudget} follows because if there is a strict inequality, then we can always distribute the remaining energy to the gates and decrease $\epsilon$ of each gate, resulting in a decrease in $y$.
-This is in contradiction to optimality.
+Necessity of \eqref{eq:matchingBudget} follows because if there is a strict inequality, we can always distribute the remaining energy to the gates and decrease $\epsilon$ of each gate, resulting in a decrease in $y$.
+This is contrary to optimality.